betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

 1. **Highlight Connections to HPC/CSE**
    * How the topic intersects with themes that are of particular interest to HPC/CSE, for example MPI, Fortran, C++, architectures, modeling and simulation.
    * Why the topic could be of particular interest to HPC/CSE.
+   * Not broadly covered in other common HPC/CSE venues.

 1. **Ease of Adoption and Use**
    * Does it address how easy or hard it is to benefit from the topic?